dnephin/dobi/README.rst

 ``dobi <resource name>``.

-``dobi`` differs from other build tools by making the Docker containers, images, volumes, and environments a first-class resource.
+``dobi`` differs from other build tools by making the Docker containers, images, mounts, and environments a first-class resource.

 Install